- 2 garlic cloves

 - 250g cherry tomatoes

-TIP: This gratin can be stored in the fridge for up to 3 days or in the freezer for up to 3 months.
+TIP: This gratin can be stored in the fridge for up to 3 days, or in the freezer for up to 3 months.
 Defrost completely overnight.
-Heat in a microwave till piping hot or place in an ovenproof dish, covered, and bake for approx 20 mins till piping hot.
+Reheat in a microwave till piping hot, or pop into an ovenproof dish, cover and bake for approx 20 mins till piping hot.

 1. Preheat your oven to 200°C/Fan 180°C/Gas 6.
 Peel and grate the ginger and garlic into a large bowl.
 Zest and juice in the lime.
 Finely chop the coriander stalks and half of the leaves.
 Add them to the bowl.
 Set the remaining leaves to one side.

 2. Add the peanut butter to the bowl.
 Shake the coconut milk tin and pour that in.
 Add a large pinch of salt and pepper and whisk together well.